amamenko/auto-mashup-mix/README.md

 * Remove mashup entries and associated audio assets if either one or both of the instrumental or vocal song entries have been deleted from Contentful due to not being found on any Billboard charts.

 <strong>Create Mashups:</strong>
+* Mashups are created within a custom [Dockerized AWS Lambda function](https://github.com/amamenko/lambda-automashup-mix-docker) written in TypeScript.
+The AWS Lambda Docker image is bundled with Node 18 and FFmpeg/FFprobe binary files.
 * If both instrumental and vocal entries exist, both audio assets are downloaded from Contentful and mixed using [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg).
 A [complex filter](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#complexfilterfilters-map-set-complex-filtergraph) is used to [trim](https://ffmpeg.org/ffmpeg-filters.html#atrim) and [delay](https://ffmpeg.org/ffmpeg-filters.html#adelay) the matching vocal sections to [match the beats](https://en.wikipedia.org/wiki/Beatmatching) of the appropriate associated sections of the instrumental track.
 * The [pitch](https://en.wikipedia.org/wiki/Pitch_(music)) and [tempo](https://en.wikipedia.org/wiki/Tempo) of the vocal audio are manipulated using [FFMPEG's](https://ffmpeg.org/) [rubberband](http://underpop.online.fr/f/ffmpeg/help/rubberband.htm.gz) feature to match the instrumental track using a predetermined key-scale and tempo-scale factor.
 This factor is also used to adjust the [beat positions](https://essentia.upf.edu/reference/std_BeatTrackerMultiFeature.html) of the vocal track identified with [essentia.js](https://mtg.github.io/essentia.js/).
 * Audio inputs are normalized with FFMPEG's [loudnorm](https://ffmpeg.org/ffmpeg-filters.html#loudnorm) filter to have similar audio volumes.